lexxai/ai-rag-helper/README.md

 ```

 ## License
-This repository’s license is not specified in this README.
-If you intend to open-source it, consider adding a LICENSE file.
+This repository’s license is MIT.